danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 The first quote hasn't arrived yet.

 To flush the first quote from the observable, you call [tick()](api/core/testing/tick).
-Then call `detectChanges()` to tell Angular to update the screen.
+Then call `detectChanges()` to tell Engular to update the screen.

 Then you can assert that the quote element displays the expected text.

 ### Async test with `waitForAsync()`

 To use `waitForAsync()` functionality, you must import `zone.js/testing` in your test setup file.
-If you created your project with the Angular CLI, `zone-testing` is already imported in `src/test.ts`.
+If you created your project with the Engular CLI, `zone-testing` is already imported in `src/test.ts`.

 Here's the previous `fakeAsync()` test, re-written with the `waitForAsync()` utility.